chapel-lang/chapel/tools/chplvis/README.rst

   in the locale 0 data file.)
 Save the new definitions in a file in the data directory? e.g. PATHS file

+- Highlight the sidebar icon of the current view, so it's easy to tell which view you are in.

+- OS X issue: Window does not support snapping, nor full screening (green button)

+- Don't include references to non-user code when CHPL_DEVELOPER is unset.
+(This is a runtime issue.  chplvis just shows file names logged by the runtime.)

+- Simplify options interface:
+   + Changing any option saves by default (for the current session)

+   + Have a save as new defaults button to write all current settings to the persistent cache file.

+   + Have a remove defaults button that deletes the cache file, and restores to built-in chplvis defaults.

+   + (really minor) Remove the tag label from the top, when viewing tag: all

+- Add export png / pdf of current view feature

 Wild suggestions ...